nais/wonderwall/README.md

 Note that the refresh operation has a default cooldown period of 1 minute, which may be shorter depending on the token lifetime of the tokens returned by the identity provider.
 In other words, a request to the `/oauth2/session/refresh` endpoint will only trigger a refresh if `tokens.refresh_cooldown` is `false`.

+### Inactivity

+A session can be marked as inactive if the time since last refresh exceeds a given timeout.
+This is useful if you want to ensure that an end-user can re-authenticate with the identity provider if they've been gone from an authenticated session for some time.

+This is enabled with the `session.inactivity` option, which also requires `session.refresh`.

+The `/oauth2/session` endpoint returns `session.active`, `session.timeout_at` and `session.timeout_in_seconds` that
+indicates the state of the session and when it times out.

+The timeout is configured with `session.inactivity-timeout`.
+If this timeout is shorter than the token lifetime, you should implement mechanisms to trigger refreshes before the timeout is reached.

 ## Development